juliesbock/geometricDrawing/README.md

 Geometric Art runs on HTML5 Canvas and Javascript.
 It includes algorithms to adapt user actions to a strict grid pattern.
 The application is interactive in realtime through the use of event listeners and image capture functionality.
 Files are modularized by implementing Webpack and Node Modules (npm).

-## To Run Locally
+### Install Locally

+To install and run Geometric Art locally, run the following commands while in the directory of the files.

-Install Node Modules
+Install node_modules packages

     npm install

-Start webpack to watch the files
+Start webpack to watch all files

     npm start